paydefi-inc/paydefi-contracts-doc/README.md

 in which the payer allows movement of their input token, a frontend must select the appropriate method by which to complete the payment.
 These methods are:

-- `completePayment`: The merchant wants a token and the payer wants to pay with the same token.
+- `completeTransferPayment`: The merchant wants a token and the payer wants to pay with the same token.
-- `completePaymentWithSwap`: The merchant wants a token and the payer wants to pay with a different token.
+- `completeSwapPayment`: The merchant wants a token and the payer wants to pay with a different token.
 The calldata for one of the whitelisted swap providers should be passed in.

 ### Contract Guarantees

-The contract ensures that, for a given valid `TransferIntent`:
+The contract ensures that, for a given valid `Payment`:

 - The merchant always receives the exact amount requested
 - The merchant never receives payments past a stated deadline
 - The merchant never receives more than one payment
 - Payments may be made using the merchant's requested currency, or swapped from another token as part of the payment transaction
-- Unsuccessful or partial payments will never reach the merchant, thus guaranteeing that payments are atomic.
-Either the merchant is correctly paid in full and the fee is correctly charged, or the transaction reverts and no state is changed onchain.

 ### Payment Transaction Results

-When the payment is successful, a `Payment` event is emitted by the contract with details about:
+When the payment is successful, a `PaymentCompleted` event is emitted by the contract with details about:

 - The order id for which the payment was made